bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 where $k$ represents the maximum amount of nonzero coefficients you want to use in the sparse form $s$.

-The exact resolution of the problem is **NP-hard**; to overcome computational complexity, a relaxed form of the problem is used, replacing the $\ell_0$ norm (discontinuous and nonconvex) with the convex norm.
+The exact resolution of the problem is NP-hard; to overcome computational complexity, a relaxed form of the problem is used, replacing the $\ell_0$ norm (discontinuous and nonconvex) with the convex norm.

-In the case of natural signals, such as MRI, their sparse representation is often well approximated in bases such as **Fourier**, **Wavelet** or **DCT**.
+In the case of natural signals, such as MRI, their sparse representation is often well approximated in bases such as Fourier, Wavelet or DCT.

 # 2D Fourier transform

-In the case of images, the general theory of sparsity can be applied using the **Discrete Fourier Transform (DFT)**, which is an orthonormal basis for representing an image in the frequency domain.
+In the case of images, the general theory of sparsity can be applied using the Discrete Fourier Transform (DFT), which is an orthonormal basis for representing an image in the frequency domain.

-In the case of MRI images, the data acquired are not directly spatial images, but are measurements in what is called the **k-space**.
+In the case of MRI images, the data acquired are not directly spatial images, but are measurements in what is called the k-space.
 The k-space is a representation of the spatial frequency of the image, describing how the various frequencies (or spatial patterns) are distributed in the image.
 To obtain the final image, the data in the k-space must be transformed to the spatial domain by the inverse of the Fourier transform.

-The **two-dimensional Fourier transform** (**DFT2D**) is a mathematical technique used to transform an image from the spatial domain to the spatial frequency domain.
+The two-dimensional Fourier transform (DFT2D) is a mathematical technique used to transform an image from the spatial domain to the spatial frequency domain.
 This transform allows an image to be represented as a combination of frequencies (high-frequency and low-frequency components) rather than as a spatial intensity distribution.

-In mathematical terms, the **DFT2D** of an image $f[x, y]$ (with $x$ and $y$ representing the spatial coordinates of the image) is given by:
+In mathematical terms, the DFT2D of an image $f[x, y]$ (with $x$ and $y$ representing the spatial coordinates of the image) is given by:

 $$
 F[u, v] = \sum_{x=0}^{M-1} \sum_{y=0}^{N-1} f[x, y] e^{-j2\pi \left(\frac{ux}{M} + \frac{vy}{N}\right)}